OupsSoo/OupsSoo/README.md

 ### 🌟 Featured Projects

 - [Crydoxing](https://github.com/spaso1337/crydoxing) - A powerful tool for searching databases.
 It aims to simplify and automate the process of information gathering.
+[Soo Admin-Finder](https://github.com/OupsSoo/soo-admin-finder) - Your admin finder project is a powerful tool designed to assist in the discovery of administrative panels and login pages on websites.

 ### 🌐 Languages